Arthur D. Morse: Published works

 Morse further criticized President Roosevelt for abdicating moral leadership on the issue until Morgenthau's report forced his hand in 1944.
-Morse also criticizes the British for supporting the rescue of European Jews while keeping Mandatory Palestine closed to refugees, and Pope Pius XII for his public silence in the face of the information about the genocide taking place that was made known to him too.
+He also criticized the British for supporting the rescue of European Jews while keeping Mandatory Palestine closed to refugees, and Pope Pius XII for his public silence in the face of the information about the genocide taking place that was made known to him too.

 Death and legacy

 Morse died June 1, 1971, as a result of a motor vehicle accident in which he was a passenger, while attending a conference in Yugoslavia on "The New Frontiers of Television."

 His personal papers are archived at the New York Public Library and cover the topics that concerned his television and writing career, including education, nutrition, public health, and the Holocaust, particularly in regards to Jewish refugees and the United States War Refugee Board.